StockNews.com Begins Coverage on Park City Group (NASDAQ:PCYG)

-StockNews.com assumed coverage on shares of Park City Group (NASDAQ:PCYG – Free Report) in a report published on Sunday.
-The firm issued a hold rating on the technology company’s stock.
+Equities researchers at StockNews.com initiated coverage on shares of Park City Group (NASDAQ:PCYG – Get Free Report) in a research report issued on Monday.
+The brokerage set a “hold” rating on the technology company’s stock.

 Hedge Funds Weigh In On Park City Group

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Barclays PLC bought a new position in Park City Group in the 3rd quarter worth $26,000.
-Qube Research & Technologies Ltd bought a new position in Park City Group in the 3rd quarter worth $27,000.
-UBS Group AG raised its holdings in Park City Group by 380.8% in the 3rd quarter.
-UBS Group AG now owns 4,606 shares of the technology company’s stock worth $25,000 after purchasing an additional 3,648 shares during the period.
-Tower Research Capital LLC TRC raised its holdings in Park City Group by 686.4% in the 3rd quarter.
-Tower Research Capital LLC TRC now owns 4,687 shares of the technology company’s stock worth $25,000 after purchasing an additional 4,091 shares during the period.
-Finally, Goldman Sachs Group Inc. bought a new position in Park City Group in the 1st quarter worth $56,000.
-26.36% of the stock is owned by institutional investors.
+Large investors have recently bought and sold shares of the business.
+Ritholtz Wealth Management acquired a new position in Park City Group in the third quarter valued at approximately $177,000.
+Bailard Inc. lifted its holdings in Park City Group by 53.8% in the third quarter.
+Bailard Inc. now owns 16,299 shares of the technology company’s stock valued at $143,000 after buying an additional 5,699 shares during the period.
+O Shaughnessy Asset Management LLC lifted its holdings in Park City Group by 115.4% in the third quarter.
+O Shaughnessy Asset Management LLC now owns 41,932 shares of the technology company’s stock valued at $367,000 after buying an additional 22,469 shares during the period.
+Connor Clark & Lunn Investment Management Ltd. acquired a new stake in Park City Group in the third quarter worth $125,000.
+Finally, Cetera Advisor Networks LLC acquired a new stake in Park City Group in the second quarter worth $301,000.
+26.36% of the stock is currently owned by institutional investors and hedge funds.

 Park City Group, Inc, a software-as-a-service provider, designs, develops, and markets proprietary software products in North America.
 The company offers ReposiTrak MarketPlace, a supplier discovery and B2B e-commerce solution; ReposiTrak Compliance and Food Safety solutions, which reduces potential regulatory and legal risk from their supply chain partners; and ReposiTrak Supply Chain solutions that enables customers to manage relationships with suppliers.